davidkellis/able/README.md

       paintHouse(Blue())      // invokes paintHouse(Blue)
       ```

-5. A value of type T may be treated as a function, and invoked with normal function application syntax, if a function named `apply`, defined with a first parameter of type T is in scope at the call site.
+5. <a name="special-application-rule-5"></a>A value of type T may be treated as a function, and invoked with normal function application syntax, if a function named `apply`, defined with a first parameter of type T, is in scope at the call site.

    For example:
    ```